 Discount tickets and membership schemes

 The Odeon Premiere Club allows you to earn 10 points for every £1 you spend in the cinema or online.
 These points can then be spent on tickets, food or drink.
 There are also regular points offers and special members' discounts.
 The club does cost to join, with membership options starting from £1.99, but you get some free points to start you off when you sign up.

 Membership of Picturehouse cinemas will give you four free tickets, up to £2 off tickets for a year, 10% off food and drink at the cinema, priority booking and a host of other discounts Picturehouse's partners including Hotel Chocolat, GBK and Giraffe.

-Membership costs between £20 and £95.
+Membership costs between £20 and £100.
 What’s more, you’ll get three months free for the first year if you pay for your membership by direct debit.

 Showcase has the Insider Club, which offers £6.50 (£8.50 for 3D films) tickets on Sundays after 7pm, and all day Mondays and Tuesdays.
-You'll also get money off food and drink and the chance to win tickets to free preview screenings.
+You'll also get the chance to win tickets to free preview screenings.

 Vue regularly has offers for new releases.
 Go to its latest offers page for more information.